Classic DP: Unbounded Knapsack Problem

 };

-Imagine a knapsack with a maximum capacity of amount
+There is a knapsack with a maximum capacity of amount

-.
-There is a series of items coins
+, and a series of items coins

-, where each item has a weight of coins[i]
+, each with a weight of coins[i]